Abelhubprog/Promtok/VERIFIER_AND_MODEL_FINDINGS.md

-# MAESTRO: LLM Evaluation for Verifier Roles and Agent Performance
+# PROMTOK: LLM Evaluation for Verifier Roles and Agent Performance

-To make sure that the MAESTRO research framework produces high quality factual rep, we must thoroughly evaluate the performance of the LLMs in it.
+To make sure that the PROMTOK research framework produces high quality factual rep, we must thoroughly evaluate the performance of the LLMs in it.
 However, measuring factual consistency of complex summaries and synthesized reports written by AI is a difficult task in and of itself.

 As such, as a preliminary step, we are attempting to find the most reliable LLMs to serve as impartial "judges" or "verifier models". **Currently, this verifier model or LLM-as-judge is not an active participant in the live MAESTRO research pipeline.
 Instead, this is a preliminary evaluation stage for now.** Our objective at this time is to find which LLMs are better at judging claims, summarizations, and the synthesis of information from multiple sources.
 These "best-in-class" verifier models will then be used to provide a baseline and validation for the outputs of the LLMs that *are* (or will be) part of the core research pipeline.
 We intend to integrate such verification capabilities in the MAESTRO workflow (e.g. in the Reflection Agent) directly in a future release.